Agia Sophia Stadium: Transport connections

+The stadium is also expected to be served by the New Filadelfia metro station line 4.
+The station will be located in the Asia Minor and Forgotten Homelands Memorial Park Nea Filadelfeia and will be delivered in the fourth phase of the line's completion, expected around the end of the 2030s.

 Opening ceremony and matches

 The stadium's opening ceremony took place on 30 September 2022.

 AEK Athens beat Ionikos 4–1 in their new stadium's opening match on 3 October 2022, a match conducted for the sixth fixture of the 2022–23 Greek Super League.

 On 7 March 2023, the Hellenic Football Federation committee announced Agia Sophia stadium as the home ground of Greece for the UEFA Euro 2024 qualifying round.
-However, Greece will play its first international game in Agia Sophia stadium earlier this year against Lithuania.
+However, Greece played its first international game in Agia Sophia stadium earlier that year against Lithuania.